Alexiso03/Convolutional-Neural-Network/README.md

 ![image](https://user-images.githubusercontent.com/86974424/172106289-295ce3ca-3386-4043-8650-353552adc92f.png)

-NOTE: YOLO's network was trained to run on 608x608 images.
-If you are testing this data on a different size image -- for example, the car detection dataset had 720x1280 images -- this step rescales the boxes so that they can be plotted on top of the original 720x1280 image.
+<b>NOTE: YOLO's network was trained to run on 608x608 images.
+If you are testing this data on a different size image -- for example, the car detection dataset had 720x1280 images -- this step rescales the boxes so that they can be plotted on top of the original 720x1280 image.</b>

 <b>Training the model:</b>
 Training a YOLO model takes a very long time and requires a fairly large dataset of labelled bounding boxes for a large range of target classes.
 You are going to load an existing pre-trained Keras YOLO model stored in "yolo.h5".
 These weights come from the official YOLO website, and were converted using a function written by Allan Zelener.